shivraj0124/Quiz-App/README.md

 # Quiz-App
-This app is built using python Tkinter and I have used mysql database to store user data.
+This app is built using python(GUI) Tkinter and I have used mysql database to store user data.